-Follow these suggestions, and watch your website rise the ranks to the top of search-engine results.
+Follow these suggestions to improve your search engine optimization (SEO) and watch your website rise the ranks to the top of search-engine results.

 1. Publish Relevant Content

 Quality content is the number one driver of your search engine rankings and there is no substitute for great content.
 Quality content created specifically for your intended user increases site traffic, which improves your site's authority and relevance.
 Fine-tune your web writing skills.

 Identify and target a specific keyword phrase for each page on your website.
 Think about how your reader might search for that specific page with search terms like:

 - masters in engineering management

 - what is biomedical engineering?

 - title IX resources